Nystrata/EchoesWidescreenHUD/README.md

 ### If you're looking for a version for Metroid Prime 1
 See Aruki's [Widescreen Hud Mod for Metroid Prime](https://wiki.dolphin-emu.org/index.php?title=Metroid_Prime_(GC)#16:9_HUD_Mod)
-(You can also use my [PrimeWidescreenHUDHelper](https://github.com/Nystrata/PrimeWidescreenHUDHelper)  to simplify the process - skipping the need to manually extract files.)

 ### Files changed
 - GGuiSys.pak